 Now that you have the short answer, let's explore this issue in greater depth.

-Drainage (Moisture), Termite Control, and Your House Foundation
+Drainage (Moisture), Termites, and Your Foundation

 - Termites are known to be a concern in your area.